 b. walking with a parent who came to pick them up

-How will my child know I am in the carpool lane?
+How will my child know I'm in the carpool lane?

 What if I want to walk in to pick up my child?

 Great!
+Come on into the Kehillah Center to find your child.
 Just be sure you and your child notify the teacher you are leaving.
 Please be sure to bring your badge!

-What if I'd rather stand outside (skip the badge)?
+What if I'd rather stand and wait outside (skip the badge)?

-The same faculty member stationed outside can call for your child, if you don’t see them.
+The same faculty member stationed outside can call for your child.

 If I park, can my student come to my parking spot?